The GENOCIDE ARCHIVE

-An historical archive documenting war crimes, crimes against humanity, and systematic aggression committed by the state of Israel against Palestinian civilians since October 7, 2023.
+A historical archive documenting war crimes, crimes against humanity, and systematic aggression committed against Palestinian civilians since October 7, 2023.

 Documentary Archive